Phoenix Suns: Mascot

-The Suns Gorilla
+The Gorilla -- 'GO'

 Barring a brief, early attempt involving a sunflower costume, the Suns had no official mascot for the first 11 seasons of their existence.
 This changed when a messenger for Eastern Onion, a singing telegram service, delivered a telegram at Veterans Memorial Coliseum dressed as a gorilla.
 As he began to leave, Coliseum security suggested he do a few dances underneath the basket during a timeout.
 The fans loved it, as did the messenger, Henry Rojas, who kept coming to games until he was officially invited to be part of the team.
 Nicknamed "Go", the Gorilla has a fictional background story consisting of coming from the Banana Republic and earning an education at Furman University.

-As Rojas' announced retirement from the role following the 1987-88 NBA season, the Suns held open auditions and try-outs to find a new Gorilla.
+As Rojas's announced retirement from the role following the 1987-88 NBA season, the Suns held open auditions and try-outs to find a new Gorilla.
 Former Arizona State University national champion gymnast Bob Woolf immediately stood out with his more acrobatic, aerial take on the character, particularly impressing evaluators when he jumped off a trampoline onto a basketball hoop, pulled himself atop the raised fixture, and danced high above the rim.
 Woolf took over the role, introducing the Gorilla's signature slam dunk routines, backflips, and slapstick during games, such as running the stadium stairs to the Rocky theme.
-He became the first NBA mascot to incorporate "Evel Knievel"-inspired daredevil stunts like jumping through a ring of fire or being propelled to the hoop via catapult or grapple wire.
+He became the first NBA mascot to incorporate Evel Knievel-inspired daredevil stunts like jumping through a ring of fire or being propelled to the hoop via catapult or grapple wire.
 He was also the first NBA mascot to ride a Harley-Davidson to courtside and integrate elaborate comedy sketches with costumes and props in his routine.
-The Gorilla soon became one of the most famous mascots in the NBA, his popularity in the 90's resulting in his inclusion as a hidden character in NBA Jam.
+The Gorilla soon became one of the most famous mascots in the NBA, his popularity in the '90s resulting in his inclusion as a hidden character in NBA Jam.

+The Gorilla appeared on WWE Raw on March 17, 1998, where he was on the receiving end of a chokeslam and tombstone piledriver by Kane.

-Woolf performed as the Gorilla until the 2005–06 season, with Devin Nelson briefly taking over until end of the 2011–12 season, as Woolf then resumed the role to the present date.
+Woolf performed as The Gorilla until the 2005–06 season, with Devin Nelson briefly taking over until end of the 2011–12 season, as Woolf then resumed the role until 2021.
 Rojas, the original telegram Gorilla, has since been involved in numerous charity projects.
 Woolf prefers to keep his relative anonymity, saying off-camera in a 2014 feature for SportsCenter, "I don't want to be seen.
 I don't want to be known.
 I want the character to take center stage."

-"Go" was inducted into the Mascot Hall of Fame in 2005 and still makes appearances with charities, schools, hospitals and local businesses.
+The Gorilla was inducted into the Mascot Hall of Fame in 2005 and still makes appearances with charities, schools, hospitals and local businesses.